CIArb’s Australia Branch is pleased to offer the 2022 Module 3 Award Writing International Arbitration course from September 2022.

-The Module 3 Award Writing International Arbitration course is intended for candidates who have completed the Accelerated Route to Membership (ARM) course and passed the Module 2 online exemption test (or completed Module 2).
+The Module 3 Award Writing International Arbitration course is intended for candidates who have completed the Accelerated Route to Membership (ARM) course (or those who have MCIArb membership status) and passed the Module 2 online exemption test (or completed Module 2).

 What is the aim of the course?

 This module provides candidates with the knowledge required to understand and consider evidence, to weigh it up and analyse submissions, arrive at a conclusion and write a final, reasoned and enforceable Arbitration Award in compliance with UNCITRAL Model Law.